MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 1. Select **+ Add** on the bottom of the **Editing query item** window.
 Select **Add query**.

-1. Paste the KQL in the Log Analytics workspace Logs Query
+1. Paste the KQL in the Log Analytics workspace Logs Query:

     ```KQL
     SecurityAlert